-In this course each student will research an artist or a type or style of ceramics and from that research attempt to make replicas of that work.
-After the initial series of works the student will use the research work to create a new direction using the masterwork as a starting point.

-Prerequisite: ART 133 and either ART 102, ART 103 or ART 105 or instructor permission.
+In this course, each student will research an artist or a type or style of ceramics, and from that research attempt to make replicas of that work.
+After the initial series of works, the student will use the research work to create a new direction using the masterwork as a starting point.
+Art 231, 232, and 233 are not sequential and may be taken in any order.
+Prerequisite: ART 133 and either ART 102, ART 103 or ART 105 or Instructor permission